 With more than 100,000 vacancies in the social care sector, recruitment is paramount – but how do social care providers attract the right people to the sector?

-ADASS Spring Conference: Supporting social care discourse
+ADASS Spring Conference – Continuing to support adult social care discourse

 The annual ADASS Spring conference is a key event in the calendar.
 It is a chance for directors of adult social care to get together with suppliers and thought leaders to discuss change.
 The major change of the day was naturally Covid-19 and how the pandemic has altered the face of the market in 2020.
 Technology is a key component in the response, and this was acknowledged during the conference.
 Change is no longer knocking at the door; it is kicking it down at the hinges and we need to acknowledge this.

 The cost of understanding the benefits that technology can bring

 We all understand how beneficial technology is.
 The ability to buy nearly anything that we wish for at the touch of a button is no longer science fiction.
 It is science fact.
 We are living in an age where, in the average tube journey you can do your weekly shop, speak to your family and catch-up on work.
 This is no longer the future that was dreamed of, it is here.
 Technology is a great big pool of possibility in which the brave have invested and receive the benefits.

 The NHS and Social Care - two sides of the same coin